#linguistics

 Step back 2,700 years to discover why there were no tomatoes in ancient Jerusalem and how bread became the center of the universe.

-#482: Beer for Breakfast: Daily Life in 1st Century Jerusalem
+#482: The Sensory Overload of Daily Life in Herodian Jerusalem

 Step back into Herodian Jerusalem.
 From "liquid bread" for breakfast to the chaos of the Temple, discover how the average person really lived.